1. BEC The Brighton Energy Co-operative website.

-Adams's first rule: It always takes precisely three and a half times as long as a reasonable estimate, unless there is gratuitous help, when the reasonable estimate is correct.
+Adams's first rule of delay: It always takes precisely three and a half times as long as a reasonable estimate, unless there is gratuitous help, when the reasonable estimate is correct.

 The main reason for the apparent difference between Hofstader's rule and the partly researched Adams's first rule is that Hofstadter's rule does not factor in distractions.
 These can be

 cognitive or physical.
 Our transactions can be with computers.
 Computer systems seem considerably more badly designed than they were 40 years ago.
 We interact with people.
 In